Kameleoon/openfeature-java/README.md

 EvaluationContext context = new ImmutableContext("userId", customDataDictionary);
 ```

-### Data.Conversion
+### DataType.CONVERSION

-Use `Data.Conversion` to track a [`Conversion`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/java-sdk/#conversion) for a visitor.
-The `Data.Conversion` field has the following parameters:
+Use `DataType.CONVERSION` to track a [`Conversion`](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/java-sdk/#conversion) for a visitor.
+The `DataType.CONVERSION` field has the following parameters:

 | Parameter                | Type  | Description                                                     |
 |--------------------------|-------|-----------------------------------------------------------------|